suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 ---

-# Encoding the phrase CODES
+# Encoding the phrase "CODES"

 It works just like when using a substitution cipher.